civilservicelgbt/civilservicelgbt.github.io/_events/2021/06/29/pride-book-club.md.md

 permalink: "/event/2021/06/29/Pride-Book-Club"
 ---

-Join staff from across the Civil Service as they discuss some of their favourite books with LGBTQ+ themes.
+Join staff from across the Civil Service as they discuss some of their favourite books with LGBT+ themes.
 If we miss out _your_ favourite, don't worry - we'll also be opening up the call for attendees to share their own favourite choices.

 Whether you enjoy fiction or non-fiction of any genre and medium - from graphic novels to brick-size works of literary fiction - come along to discuss your reading loves and hopefully be introduced to something new.